serokell/blog-posts/typescript-for-haskellers/article.md

 Unit types are a subtype of primitive types that contain exactly one primitive value.
 You can use it like enums, setting unique string values.
-Or even use different values types.
+Or even use values with different types.

 ```typescript
 type Result = true | "error" | 5;